Simon Banza: Braga

 On 19 July 2022, Banza signed a five-year deal with Braga for a €3 million fee, complete with a buyout clause of €30 million.
 He made his debut on 7 August in the season opener at home to Sporting CP, scoring his club's first goal of a 3–3 draw; five days later he added two more goals in a 3–0 win on his return to Famalicão.
 In the 2023–24 season, he managed to score 21 goals in the Primeira Liga, equalling his club's top scorer in a single campaign, Chico Gordo in the 1977–78 season.

 Trabzonspor

 On 13 September 2024, Banza signed for Turkish club Trabzonspor on a one-year loan deal.

 Al Jazira

 On 22 September 2025, Banza signed for Emirati club Al Jazira.

 International career

 Banza was born in France to DR Congolese parents.
 On 2 October 2023, he was called up to the DR Congo national team for a set of friendlies.
 He made his debut 11 days later in a 1–1 draw with New Zealand in Murcia, Spain, playing the final 11 minutes as a substitute for Cédric Bakambu.
 He was chosen for the 2023 Africa Cup of Nations at the start of the following year, in the Ivory Coast.

+On May 19, 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.